statisticsnorway/dapla-toolbelt/README.md

 Python module for use within Jupyterlab notebooks, specifically aimed for Statistics Norway's data platform called `Dapla`.
 It contains support for authenticated access to Google Services such as Google Cloud Storage (GCS) and custom Dapla services such as [Maskinporten Guardian](https://github.com/statisticsnorway/maskinporten-guardian).
-The authentication process is based on the [TokenExchangeAuthenticator](https://github.com/statisticsnorway/jupyterhub-extensions/tree/main/TokenExchangeAuthenticator) for Jupyterhub.

 ## Features

 These operations are supported:

-* List contents of a bucket
+- List contents of a bucket
-* Open a file in GCS
+- Open a file in GCS
-* Copy a file from GCS into local
+- Copy a file from GCS into local
-* Load a file (CSV, JSON or XML) from GCS into a pandas dataframe
+- Load a file (CSV, JSON or XML) from GCS into a pandas dataframe
-* Save contents of a data frame into a file (CSV, JSON, XML) in GCS
+- Save contents of a data frame into a file (CSV, JSON, XML) in GCS

 When the user gives the path to a resource, they do not need to give the GCS uri, only the path.
 This just means users don't have to prefix a path with "gs://".